 Another major benefit of the seamless surface is that there’s no place for bacteria to hide and grow.
 Quartz countertops are much more sanitary than granite or marble.
 This makes them an excellent choice not only for kitchens but for healthcare applications, commercial food preparation (especially for raw fish, chicken, and vegetables), and other situations where cleanliness is not only desired but required.
 Many of our countertops are even certified for Kosher kitchens.

-Quartz countertops are easy to keep sanitized, which is especially important in the time of the COVID-19 (Coronavirus) epidemic.
-Using a solution of 70% alcohol / 30% water, or a Lysol spray, or a very diluted bleach solution (4 teaspoons bleach in 1 quart of water), you can ensure a clean and germ-free surface.
+Quartz countertops are easy to keep sanitized, which is especially important in the time of the COVID-19 epidemic.
+Using a solution of 70% alcohol and 30% water, a Lysol spray, or a very diluted bleach solution (four teaspoons bleach in one quart of water), you can ensure a clean and germ-free surface.

 No Sealant Needed

-Unlike granite and marble countertops, there is no need to apply surface sealant or to periodically re-seal the countertop.
-With practically zero maintenance, quartz countertops are the best choice for heavy-use kitchens.
+Unlike granite and marble countertops, there is no need to apply surface sealant or periodically reseal the countertop.
+With practically zero maintenance, quartz countertops are a great choice for heavy-use kitchens.

-Another benefit of the acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
+Another benefit of acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
 In addition, since the color is “baked in” the entire material, even if you do manage to chip or scratch it, it will be less obvious since the same color or vein is underneath.

 Unlike many other materials, even significant damage to quartz countertops can be repaired.
 That’s the good news.
 The even better news is that there’s a lifetime warranty on most of our quartz countertops, so you have nothing to worry about.
 In case of damage, we’ll have a repair team sent out to your house and have the chip or scratch fixed on-site and free of charge.

-Since quartz countertops are made by mixing finely crushed quartzite with acrylic resin, we can vary the colors and even create veins, textures, and patterns, to match the popular natural stone textures – or even create looks beyond natural.
+Since quartz countertops are made by mixing finely crushed quartzite with acrylic resin, we can vary the colors and even create veins, textures, and patterns to match the popular natural stone textures.
+We can even create looks beyond natural.
 As a certified dealer of over a dozen suppliers, New York Quartz offers hundreds of color and texture choices.